pipelinelabo/datalaiq-wiki/flows/nodes/resourceupdate.md

 ## Example

-This example reads errors from the Gravwell tag over the last hour, and writing them to a resource named "errors".
+This example reads errors from the DatalaiQ tag over the last hour, and writing them to a resource named "errors".

 ![](resource-update-example.png)